pingcap/docs-cn/troubleshoot-tidb-cluster.md

 # TiDB Cluster Troubleshooting Guide

 You can use this guide to help you diagnose and solve basic problems while using TiDB.
-If your problem is not resolved, please collect the following information and [create an issue](https://github.com/pingcap/tidb/issues/new/choose):
+If your problem is not resolved, please collect the following information and you can [report a bug](/support.md):

 - The exact error message and the operations while the error occurs
 - The state of all the components